The Sword of Reckoning: Chapter 1 Sneak Peek

 Noah gripped her shoulders.
 “Earth to Savannah.
 You okay, baby wings?”

 Words lodged in her throat, mind yearning to scrub clean painful, guilt-ridden memories.
 “Yeah, yeah, I’m okay.”
-She steadied her breathing, pushed recollections back, shrugged away, and shuffled closer to the victim.
+She steadied her breathing, pushed the memories back, shrugged away, and shuffled closer to the victim.
 Snap out of this, now.
 “What do we know…and please don’t tell me it’s a head.
 Not in the mood.”

 She put on latex gloves, removed a pen from her inner jacket pocket, and crouched close to where the neck should have been.
 Tilting the head, unnatural jagged edges probably confirmed what Noah said.
 “Did you call Bill?”